 How Businesses Can Build an Effective Cybersecurity Team

-- Hire skilled professionals with relevant certifications such as CISSP, CEH, and CISM.
+To establish a strong cybersecurity team, businesses should:- Hire skilled professionals with relevant certifications such as CISSP, CEH, and CISM.

 - Implement training programs to keep teams updated on the latest threats.